-Rallies Protesting Separation of Immigrant Families Take Place Across the U.S.
+Protests Against Trump Admin’s Immigrant Family Separation Policy Take Place in Los Angeles, Across U.S.

 In one case, an undocumented immigrant from Honduras was breastfeeding her daughter when the government took her daughter away.
 When the mother resisted, she was put in handcuffs, according to Natalia Cornelio, an attorney with the Texas Civil Rights Project.

-US Attorney General Jeff Sessions announced the “zero-tolerance” policy last month.
+Sessions announced the "zero-tolerance" policy last month.

 "So, if you cross the border unlawfully, even a first offense, we're going to prosecute you," Sessions told a gathering of the Association of State Criminal Investigative Agencies.
 "If you're smuggling a child, we're going to prosecute you, and that child will be separated from you, probably, as required by law.